High-Value Home Insurance/Home Insurers

 Responding firemen also noted 35 miles per hour winds that fanned the flames towards the small towns.
 The days saw the gusts peaking at 60 to 70 mph.
-Geographer Jacob Bendix of Syracuse University described it as “conditions primed for fire”.
+Geographer Jacob Bendix of Syracuse University described it as “conditions primed for fire.”
 Meteorologist Craig Shoemaker, on the other hand, was quoted as saying that in the past, Autumn rains would have normally ended the fire season at least a month earlier.
-Further describing the condition brought about by the series of unfortunate events as akin to a “matchbox” and is “unprecedented”.
+Further describing the condition brought about by the series of unfortunate events as akin to a “matchbox” and “unprecedented.”

 The Mayor’s “Last Stand” in High-Value Home Insurers

 Insurance as a Back-up Plan in High-Value Home Insurers

 Wikipedia defines Insurance as “a means of protection from financial loss.
 It is a form of risk management, primarily used to hedge against the risk of a contingent or uncertain loss”.
-It is an agreement between an insurer and insured, by way of a policy contract, where the latter gets financial protection in the form of a guarantee of reimbursement or remuneration from the former, in the event of a specified loss.
-Such as loss, damage, sickness, death, etcetera.
-In simpler terms, insurance acts as a back-up plan should things go south, such as in the case of the victims of the 2018 California wildfires.
+It is an agreement between an insurer and an insured.
+Through a policy contract, the latter gets financial protection through a reimbursement guarantee or remuneration from the former, such as loss, damage, sickness, death, etcetera.
+Insurance acts as a backup plan should things go south, such as in the case of the victims of the 2018 California wildfires.

 High-Value Home Insurance

-Additional coverages may also include the following:
+Additional coverages (high-value insurance) may also include the following for home insurers: